Northern Lights

 https://www.spaceweatherwoman.com/

 Download a good App (my go-to is AuroraWatch UK) and set it up so you receive notifications from it.
 I have mine set for Red Alerts (but it’s on silent so I don’t get unwelcome alerts in the middle of the night).
-The levels are: Green (no activity), Yellow (minor), Amber (possibility of activity in northern areas) and Red (possibility of aurora anywhere in the UK).
+The levels are: Green (no activity), Yellow (minor activity), Amber (possibility of activity in northern areas) and Red (possibility of aurora anywhere in the UK).

 Keep an eye out on the weather forecast.
 You really do need clear skies or minimal cloud.
 Ideally no moon or just a small moon.